Van Morrison: Moondance to Into the Music: 1970–1979

 The following year, Morrison released Wavelength; it became at that time the fastest-selling album of his career and soon went gold.
 The title track became a modest hit, peaking at number forty-two.
 Making use of 1970s synthesisers, it mimics the sounds of the shortwave radio stations he listened to in his youth.
-The opening track, "Kingdom Hall" – the name given by Jehovah's Witnesses to their places of worship – evoked Morrison's childhood experiences of religion with his mother, and foretold the religious themes that were more evident on his next album, Into the Music.
+The opening track, "Kingdom Hall"—the name given by Jehovah's Witnesses to their places of worship—evoked Morrison's childhood experiences of religion with his mother, and foretold the religious themes that were more evident on his next album, Into the Music.

-Considered by AllMusic as "the definitive post-classic-era Morrison", Into the Music, was released in the last year of the 1970s.
+Considered by AllMusic as "the definitive post-classic-era Morrison", Into the Music was released in the last year of the 1970s.
 Songs on this album for the first time alluded to the healing power of music, which became an abiding interest of Morrison's.
-"Bright Side of the Road" was a joyful, uplifting song that featured on the soundtrack of the movie, Michael.
+"Bright Side of the Road" was a joyful, uplifting song that is featured on the soundtrack of the movie, Michael.